kkuchta/TSpell/README.md

 type ResultType2 = SomeType<void>;
 ```

 Finally, typescript allows some fancy type shenanigans (to use the technical type-theory terminology) using the `infer` keyword in template strings.
-Use `SomeGeneric extends `foo\${infer Rest}` ? ... : ...` [as a type conditional](https://www.typescriptlang.org/play?ts=4.1.0-dev.20200915#code/C4TwDgpgBAyg9gWwgFXBAPPJBxCA7CAJwEsBjAPigF5ZEJcCTSoIAPYfAEwGcoADAGZw4AEgDexPAKJQAShG7AAvnygB+foQXAq4+YpVQAXFABEnYpzwByYFAQBDYKQAWUIXFMAoLwHpfcgpwADYAbgpQwHCRLtCKJHgA5lDBxByEDsGRaFDWWopUHtZeoJCB3ACuwcCokACM1LRItRimHgBGDoSm5D7+5SHhvFExccAJyanpmdll5pY2do7Obh7epdD6VTVoAEyNWCho6KbtxABenec9QA) and it'll evaluate the true branch only if SomeGeneric is a string literal type that starts with the string 'foo'.
+Use ``SomeGeneric extends `foo${infer Rest}` ? ... : ...`` [as a type conditional](https://www.typescriptlang.org/play?ts=4.1.0-dev.20200915#code/C4TwDgpgBAyg9gWwgFXBAPPJBxCA7CAJwEsBjAPigF5ZEJcCTSoIAPYfAEwGcoADAGZw4AEgDexPAKJQAShG7AAvnygB+foQXAq4+YpVQAXFABEnYpzwByYFAQBDYKQAWUIXFMAoLwHpfcgpwADYAbgpQwHCRLtCKJHgA5lDBxByEDsGRaFDWWopUHtZeoJCB3ACuwcCokACM1LRItRimHgBGDoSm5D7+5SHhvFExccAJyanpmdll5pY2do7Obh7epdD6VTVoAEyNWCho6KbtxABenec9QA) and it'll evaluate the true branch only if SomeGeneric is a string literal type that starts with the string 'foo'.

 Oh, and finally-finally, types can be recursive.
-If you want to make a type that's a repeatedly-nested array of number (because you were poorly-brought-up), try:
+If you want to make a type that's a repeatedly-nested array of numbers (because you were poorly-brought-up), try:

 ```typescript
 type SomeType = [number, SomeType | [number]];
 const x: SomeType = [1, [2, [3]]]; // type checks cleanly
 ```

 So, back to English.
 Let's say a valid english sentence is a bunch of valid words like 'cat' and 'dog' and 'falafel' strung together by connectors like spaces and periods.
-Let's also ignore the wailing and gnashing of teeth sure to be coming out of any english teacher reading this paragraph.
+Let's also ignore the wailing and gnashing of teeth sure to be coming from any English teacher reading this paragraph.

 Now, assuming there are are only two words, 'dog' and 'cat (and I can't really imagine why you'd need any other words), we can define a sentence in pseudocode like: